-Lease payments for a short-term lease not included in the measurement of the lease liability are classified as cash flows from operating activities.
+Lease payments for short-term leases and leases of low value, which are not included in the measurement of the lease liability are classified as cash flows from operating activities.
 The Company has classified the principal portion of lease payments within financing activities and the interest portion within operating activities.

-18. FINANCIAL RISK MANAGEMENT
+19. FINANCIAL RISK MANAGEMENT